port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/entity-page.md

 #### New related entity tab

 You can add additional entities to the `Related entities` table by clicking on the `+ New Tab` button.
 In the dialog, the `Target blueprint` dropdown will display all entities that are related in any way to the current entity.
-If there are multiple paths to reach the target blueprint, you will see the following message in the dialog:
+In our `Workflow run` example above, we can use this button to add a `Pull request` tab to our widget.

+If the target blueprint can be reached by more than one relation, the `related property` dropdown will display all of them so you can choose the correct one for your use-case:

 ![multiplePaths](../../../static/img/software-catalog/pages/multiplePaths.png)

-In this case, you will need to choose a relation or property that will determine the path to the target.
+#### Hide tabs

+The `Hide tabs` button on the right allows you to control which tabs are visible in this widget.

 ## Runs